HARRY: WAKE UP TO RACISM

 When the first communication from BK was received I had never heard of him and did not know him.
 He was the father of my daughter-in-law Marie van der Zyl (MZ) and it would later become evident that he was the source of discord that permeated the family after my step-son met his future wife.

 The apparent reason for his unsolicited letter was because he felt aggrieved about what he called a 'ghastly horrific affair'.
-That 'affair' was the court proceedings in the Barnet County Court in 2012, whereby my wife, a Holocaust survivor, applied for a contact order to permit her to see her grandchildren.
+The 'affair' was the court proceedings in the Barnet County Court in 2012, whereby my wife, a Holocaust survivor, applied for a contact order to permit her to see her grandchildren.
 It could have been completely avoided if she had been allowed to enjoy normal contact, but the intransigence of her son (Darrell) made the application inevitable.

 It is grotesque that anyone with even scant knowledge of recent Jewish history would seek to deny a grandmother, whose own grandparents were murdered by the Nazis, the opportunity to form a bond with her own grandchildren.
 It is contrary to the core of the Jewish message which prides itself as being built on family relationships and also seeks to show understanding and respect to those who suffered because of the Shoah.